effycoco/Learning-Notes/git/learn-to-use-git.md

 `git diff <filename.type>` to see the difference of this file between the working directory and local repository

 `git checkout <filename.type>` to restore this file back to the last version that was commited in local repository

+## gitignore
+.gitignore should be edited before `git add .`

+if accidently added all the files, use `git rm --cashed r .` remove everything in the staging area